 The ICASA Relationship Rescue Programme takes couples through a step-by-step programme of recovery from: Sexless Relationships, Lack of Intimacy, Sexual Dysfunctions, Sex and Ageing or Sexual Problems such as: After Betrayal, After Childbirth, After Surgery and After Menopause.

-Intimate relationships are under more pressure in today’s world than at any time since World War Two.
+Intimate relationships are under more pressure in today’s world than at any time since the Second World War.
 During that era and before, relationships faced the pressures caused by poverty, enforced separation and external threat to life itself.
-After fifty years of cultural, economic, technological and sexual change on an unprecedented scale, today’s relationships face pressures not from without but from within.
-For couples today, it is no longer just the pressures of poverty that cause conflict, but also the pressure of maintaining the lifestyle expected by today’s society.
+After sixty years of cultural, economic, technological and sexual change on an unprecedented scale, today’s relationships face pressures not from without but from within.
+For couples today, it is not so much the pressures of poverty that cause conflict, but also the pressure of maintaining the lifestyle expected by today’s society.

 Under pressure from constant activity and expectations that the modern materialistic world creates, couples often find themselves exhausted and disconnected.
 Over time and often without discussion, the sexual aspect of a relationship suffers or even becomes completely defunct.
 In such circumstances one partner or both may become fearful of communicating their sexual needs, frustrations or anxieties.
 Impenetrable, invisible and unspoken barriers are built.
 Bedtime becomes a silent, lonely relief from the constant pressures of the day; intimacy is absent.

+The Healing Power of Intimacy Programme at ICASA is focused upon the restoration of the intimate and sexual aspect of the relationship.
 A mature and experienced male and female therapeutic team facilitates the ICASA Programme, ensuring balanced perspective for both partners in the relationship.
-The Programme is focussed upon the restoration of the intimate and sexual aspect of the relationship.
 It is practical and experiential, with very high success rates when both partners are committed to the process.